Mount of Beatitudes - Jesus Most Famous Teaching

 When Leonardo DaVinci painted his famous Last Supper, he depicts the moment that Jesus announces that one of his disciples is going to betray him.
 They all react: “Who?”

 Notice the third man on Jesus’ right, holding the money bag.
 It is Judas, and with his right wrist he has knocked over the salt container and it has spilled out on the table.
 Leonardo wants us to identify the traitor through this Biblical understanding of salt.
-There is no more loyalty between Judas and Jesus.

-Then we are to let our light shine, by doing ‘good works’ for others, that will allow them to see our Heavenly Father through us.
+As loyal and faithful, unoffendable friends, we are to let our light shine, by doing ‘good works’ for others, that will allow them to see our Heavenly Father through us.

-Salt and Light: Faithful, loyal, caring friends who do random acts of kindness and service for others.
-Jesus says that if we are true disciples, this will be our lifestyle and the first effective step in true evangelism.
+Jesus says that if we are true disciples, we will consider theneeds of others a more importatn than our own.
+This will be our lifestyle and the first effective step in true evangelism.
 Understanding Biblical culture helps us get the message Jesus was communicating.

 3) Next, Jesus turns to how we are to understand the Scriptures.